 The Traditional Jack-in-the-Green

-The Company of the Green Man gathers, archives and makes available information and images relating to the traditional Jack-in-the-Green.
-The Company supports current traditions that feature the Jack-in-the-Green.
+The Company of the Green Man gathers, archives and makes freely available information and images relating to the traditional Jack-in-the-Green.
+The Company supports and promotes current traditions that feature the Jack-in-the-Green.

 The tradition of the Jack-in-the-Green most likely stems from the creation of intricate garlands of flowers during the 17th century which were carried by milkmaids during May Day celebrations.
 Over time the garlands became more elaborate until milkmaids would sometimes be seen balancing garlands on their heads covered in huge quantities of silver household objects.
 As guilds and other trade groups became established they joined in and tried to outdo the other participants in an attempt to receive more coins from the watching crowds.
 It was probably the Sweeps Guilds intent on earning as many coins as possible, to help them through what was traditionally the quietest part of their year, who first expanded the size of the garland to such an extent that they came up with the idea of the all covering structure, now known as the Jack-in-the-Green.
 May Day was traditionally a holiday for the Chimney Sweeps and became known as “Chimney Sweeper’s day.”
 The connection between the Jack-in-the-Green and chimney sweeps continues today.
 Some organisers and participants still have direct or distant connections with the trade.
 The character of the sweep is a participant in many of the current Jack-in-the-Green parades or is represented by his accoutrements (the sweep’s brushes) or blackened sooty faces.
 Varied musicians became involved as did dancers, mummers, Morris dancers and a host of strange characters including the Lord and Lady, clowns, men dressed as women, blind fiddlers, dragons, the “traditional” fairy on stilts and a number of named characters.
 These included Black Sal, Dusty Bob, May Day Moll, Grand Serag, Jim Crow, Master Merryman, St George, The May King and Queen, and of course Robin Hood and Maid Marian.